Aliases for MGMT Gene

 GeneCards Summary for MGMT Gene

 MGMT (O-6-Methylguanine-DNA Methyltransferase) is a Protein Coding gene.
-Diseases associated with MGMT include oligodendroglioma and malignant glioma.
-Among its related pathways are DNA Double-Strand Break Repair and p53 Pathway (RnD).
+Diseases associated with MGMT include Malignant Glioma and Primary Central Nervous System Lymphoma.
+Among its related pathways are Chks in Checkpoint Regulation and DNA Double-Strand Break Repair.
 GO annotations related to this gene include calcium ion binding and damaged DNA binding.

 UniProtKB/Swiss-Prot for MGMT Gene